ROCKY FORGE WIND PROJECT PROFILE

 - Would represent a significant investment in the local economy, with revenues for property owners, local government services, and schools for 30 years

-- Provide $20-$25 million in state and county tax revenue over the life of the project
+- Provide $20 million to $25 million in state and county tax revenue over the life of the project

 WHY BOTETOURT COUNTY?

-Rocky Forge Wind will represent a significant private investment in Botetourt County, boosting the local economy in the near term with construction jobs and local purchasing of materials and services.
-In the long term, the project promises to bring sustained tax revenue to the county for the local government and schools, as well as 30 years of local purchasing, employment, and investment.
+Rocky Forge Wind will represent a significant private investment in Botetourt County, boosting the local economy in the near term with construction jobs and local and regional purchasing of materials and services.
+In the long term, the project promises to bring sustained tax revenue to the county for the local government and schools, as well as 30 years of purchasing, employment, and investment in the region.